Ashish13898/Projects/README.md

+# Projects
-This folder has all the learning and projects that I have done for my personal interest or academic purposes.
+This folder contains all the learning and projects that I have done for my personal interest or academic purposes.

 1. jQuery datatable salesforce Integration ( Generic Table Component using jQuery datatable Integration on communities )

-2. Polynomial Solver
+2. Face Recognition and Eye Detection ( Small Hands-on Projects for understanding computer vision concepts using opencv )

 3. Python Projects ( Coding Challenges and Alien Invasion Project )